 (Pre-Professional Phase + Professional Phase)

-Students who hold a bachelor's degree outside of communication sciences and disorders may apply to a post-baccalaureate program of study.
-Based on an applicant’s previous academic history an individualized program of pre-professional study is developed that will ensure each person has the requisite course work and background for admission to our graduate program.
+Students who hold a bachelor's degree outside of communication sciences and disorders may apply to the post-baccalaureate program of study.
+Based on an applicant’s previous academic history an individualized program of pre-professional study is developed that will ensure each person has the requisite course work and background for matriculation into our graduate program.
 Typically a post-baccalaureate program of study can be completed in one calendar year.
 That year may consist of two (fall and spring) or three (summer, fall and spring) semesters of sequential study.

-To meet national certification requirements of the American Speech-Language-Hearing Association (ASHA), prospective graduate students must have completed coursework in: biological science, physical science, social science, and statistics.
+To meet national certification requirements of the American Speech-Language-Hearing Association (ASHA), students must complete coursework in: biological science, physical science, social science, and statistics.
 If needed, those courses may be part of the post-baccalaureate program.

 Applicants seeking Pennsylvania teacher certification (as speech-language pathologists) must complete an approved teacher preparation program.
-At DU special education courses equivalent to GSPED 503: Social Justice & Empowerment: Special Education and GSPED 603: Response to Intervention.
+At DU special education courses equivalent to GSPED 503: Social Justice & Empowerment: Special Education and GSPED 603: Response to Intervention are required.
+These courses may also be part of the post-baccalaureate program.

-The course work required by ASHA and the Pennsylvania Department of Education will be included in the post-baccalaureate program.
 Additional teacher preparation content is imbedded in graduate speech-language pathology courses.

-Matriculation into our graduate program is guaranteed for students who successfully complete their post-baccalaureate program of study including all pre-clinical requirements.
+Matriculation into our graduate program is guaranteed for students who successfully complete their post-baccalaureate program of study.
 Re-application is NOT required.
 The transition to our graduate program (professional phase) is seamless.

-Application to Duquesne University’s post-baccalaureate SLP program is a two step process.
+Application to Duquesne University’s post-baccalaureate SLP program is a three step process.

-First, applicants must complete the on-line centralized application by February 1.
-2013.
-To be complete an applicant must also submit to CSDCAS ALL college/university transcripts, letters of recommendation, and a personal statement.
-For the personal statement please address the following: "What are your career goals and how would the program at Duquesne University assist you in achieving those goals?
-Also, discuss anything in your background that you think would be relevant to your application for admission."
+First, applicants must complete an on-line centralized application (CSDCAS) by February 1st.
+To be complete an applicant must also submit to CSDCAS ALL college/university transcripts, three letters of recommendation, and a personal statement.
+For the personal statement.
 Additionally, all fees must be paid to CSDCAS.
 For the personal statement please address the following:

 Second, applicants must complete a free supplemental Duquesne University application.
 This supplemental application should take no more than five minutes to complete.
 Please do not complete the supplemental application until after you have completed the CSDCAS application, and have paid the required fees to CSDCAS.
 The supplemental application allows us to process the CSDCAS application.
 There are a couple of important points for you to remember.
 When asked which term (semester) you are applying for indicate ‘Fall’; that is the only semester the SLP program starts.
 Also, if you are applying to the SLP Post-Baccalaureate program, indicate ‘SLP Post-Bacc’ when asked.
-The SLP graduate program is for applicants who will have completed all the required pre-professional course work at the end of the current academic year.
+The SLP graduate program is for applicants who will have completed all the required pre-professional course work before beginning graduate studies.

-Applications that are totally complete by January 20th will be considered for the first round of offers which will be made in early-to-mid March.
-The CSDCAS deadline for Duquesne University is February 1, 2013.
+The CSDCAS deadline for Duquesne University is February 1st.
 This is the last date when an applicant can submit their on-line application.
 If an applicant does not submit their on-line application prior to the deadline, they will not be able to apply to our program.
-PLEASE NOTE that the CSDCAS deadline has nothing to do with transcripts or letters of recommendation.
-Applicants must submit their transcripts and letters of recommendation within approximately two weeks of the deadline else they will not be processed.
+PLEASE NOTE that the CSDCAS deadline is for a "Completed" application.
+This includes all transcripts, letters of recommendation, and payments.

 Before filling out the on-line application read the Frequently Asked Questions and Instruction pages on the CSDCAS web site.